waldyrious/semantic-linebreaker/README.md

-Currently it's a pretty much useless, as in merely adds line-breaks indiscriminately after a few punctuation marks (.,:;!?) and before some conjunctions (but, or, and...)
+Currently it's a pretty much useless, as in merely adds line-breaks indiscriminately after a few punctuation marks (.,:;!?) and before some conjunctions (but, and, or...).
 Better heuristics are evidently needed.
 Pull requests are welcome!